 There are three main file types we’ll want to focus on for saving images optimized for the web: GIF, JPG and PNG.
 Each file type has its own strengths and weaknesses and it is very important to know and keep these in mind when saving an image.

-JPGs (also known as JPEGs) are the most popular file type for images on the web.
+Working with JPGSJPGs (also known as JPEGs) are the most popular file type for images on the web.
 JPGs are perfect for photographs, or complex images containing lots of colors, shadows, gradients, or complex patterns.
 JPGs handle these type of images well because JPGs have a huge color pallet to work with.

 JPGs can also be saved in in high quality, low quality or anywhere in between.
 This allows you to adjust and save the image exactly how you want, balancing quality and file size.

 GIFs were more popular many years ago, but are still an option for small image sizes where only a few colors are needed.
 Much like PNG-8, GIF files are restricted to only 256 colors.
 Because of this, GIFs should never be used for product photos.
 GIFs can be used for logos but because of their limited colors, aren’t that popular for most use cases for eCommerce.

 Saving Images Properly